Merovex/innovators-reading-list/mattis.md

 Current Events & War of Words & Press
 ====================================

-1. We are losing the narrative figbht because we do not trust our youth or differing thoughts.
+1. We are losing the narrative fight because we do not trust our youth or differing thoughts.

 2. Bombs: when terrorists detonate a bomb in IZ killing/wounding 80 it is "a bomb went off."
 When we accidentally bomb a wedding party killing 20 its "The Americans bombed a wedding party."
 What is it active when we make a mistake, and passive when they are intentional?